Healthy Recipes Blog

 Why do you pierce the squash before microwaving it?

-Piercing it helps prevent it from exploding in the microwave.
+Piercing helps prevent it from exploding in the microwave.

 Serving Suggestions

-You can also serve them with an easy side salad like arugula salad, cucumber vinegar salad, or cherry tomato salad.
+You can also serve it with an easy side salad like arugula salad, cucumber vinegar salad, or cherry tomato salad.

-When I serve these boats as a side dish, I pair them with a main course that I can cook in the same oven, like chicken leg quarters, baked salmon, and roasted rack of lamb.
+When I serve it as a side dish, I pair this pizza with a main course I can cook in the same oven, like chicken leg quarters, baked salmon, and roasted rack of lamb.

 Recipe Card

-Spaghetti squash boats are served on a white plate.
+Spaghetti squash pizza is served on a white plate.

 5 from 2 votes